Boxing: Britain's Ogogo shocks favorite

 However a spokesman for AIBA said there was no mistake in the final score and that the system only showed selected scores and that when a bout is tied, the calculations are made based on the complete individual scores.

-AIBA later released all the judges scores for each round and the countback to explain how they reached the tie, the first time, it said, that individual judges’ scores have been published in full.

-Remarkably a flyweight bout between Han Soon-chul of South Korea and Hungary’s Vazgen Safaryants also finished level after all three rounds and a subsequent countback.
-A cornerman for Safaryants said they would complain after the Korean was awarded the win.

-Only six weeks ago, Ogogo had to put his preparations for the Olympics to one side when his mother Teresa suffered a brain hemorrhage.
+Only six weeks ago, the British fighter had to put his preparations for the Olympics to one side when his mother Teresa suffered a brain hemorrhage.
 She was still too ill in hospital to watch her son’s first fight on Saturday.

 Ogogo, who is now just one fight away from a guaranteed medal, said he deserved the victory after everything he has been through

+“If everything hadn’t happened to me that has, I could have crumbled in that last five seconds.
+That gave me the extra strength and motivation.”

+The 91-year-old Prince Philip remained in his ringside seat while Ogogo brought the rest of the arena to their feet.
+The British fighter next faces Stefan Hartel of Germany on Monday.

-Earlier the crowd were treated to a boxing masterclass by Khytrov’s team mate Vasyl Lomachenko, who won featherweight gold at the Beijing Games.
+Earlier the crowd were treated to a boxing masterclass by Khytrov’s teammate Vasyl Lomachenko.

 The Ukrainian showed exactly why he is overwhelming favorite for men’s lightweight gold, barely moving out of first gear in an effortless yet brilliantly impressive 15-3 victory over Wellington Arias Romero of the Dominican Republic.